ghbrown/branchless/README.md

 A comparison of the relative speedup achieved by [branchless programming](https://dev.to/jobinrjohnson/branchless-programming-does-it-really-matter-20j4) techniques in a variety of languages.

 ## Speedups by langauge
 For each language and test pair, the relative speedup is given as `t_branched/t_branchless`, where `t_branched` is the CPU time taken by the branched implementation, and `t_branchless` is the time taken by the branchless implementation.

-*Numbers greater than 1.0 imply branchless techniques result in a speedup, while numbers less than one imply a slowdown due to branchless techniques.*
+**Numbers greater than 1.0 imply branchless techniques result in a speedup, while numbers less than one imply that they result in a slowdown.**

 Results are organized by programming language, under which the relative speedup is given for each test (see more about the tests below).